Fishing Conference Encourages Kids To 'Unplug'

 ROTT: ...on the muddy banks of the Potomac River, Wyoming Senator Mike Enzi couldn't agree more.

-Senator MIKE ENZI (Republican, Wyoming): For me, fishing is my passion.
+MIKE ENZI: For me, fishing is my passion.
 It's the most relaxing thing that I can do.
 And right now, the snow is a little deep in Wyoming for fishing, but it's perfect here.

 ROTT: Enzi was just one of many anglers lining the banks of the Potomac and the neighboring C&O Canal.
 Members of Congress, conservationists, lobbyists were all out here for the American Fly Fishing Trade Association's annual Family & Youth Casting Call, tossing lines in the murky water, laughing and heckling.